 People do have different experiences in our rehab centres in Worcestershire.
 However, the main thing they have in common is that rehab gave them the tools to take their life back.

-Your treatment options are:
+Some of your treatment options are:

 We are available for contact 24/7, by email phone or online voice chat.
 Our referral team will set up a free screening for you to attend as soon as you can.

 When visiting our rehab Worcestershire centres for the first time, you will receive an assessment.
 This will cover your medical and substance abuse history.
 During the assessment, the rehab team will create a treatment plan with you.

 You are then welcome to take time to think about your options and discuss them with your family.
 You can come and look at a few of our Worcestershire rehab centres to see which you prefer.

 Below we explain the general rehab process at our drug and alcohol rehab Worcestershire centres.
 It consists of three stages: